aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/image-conversion-and-optimization/tiff-image-frame-splitting/_index.md

 try (TiffImage multiImage = (TiffImage) Image.load(dataDir + "SampleTiff1.tiff")) {
 ```

-In the above code, replace `"Your Document Directory"` with the path to your document directory and `"SampleTiff1.tiff"` with the name of your TIFF image file.
+Replace `"Your Document Directory"` with the actual folder that holds your TIFF file and `"SampleTiff1.tiff"` with the file name you want to process.

 ### Step 3: Split and Save Frames
-Now, let's split the frames and save them as individual TIFF images:

 ```java
     // Initialize a variable to keep track of the frames in the image int i = 0;